Dinesh-gowdam-2610/Blog-Article/README.md

 2. MySQL
 3. Other Dependent libraries required for the nodejs

-Getting Started
+Getting Started:
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-Prerequisites
+Prerequisites:
-This is an example of how to list things you need to use the software and how to install them. npm install express mysql2
+1.This is an example of how to list things you need to use the software and how to install them.
+2.npm install express mysql2
-Use postman to hit the API to get the details for each and Every URL & Database detail specified in the code.
+3.Use postman to hit the API to get the details for each and Every URL & Database detail specified in the code.
 Feel free to use it.